-Finding Number 2007-01, continued Township Response
+Finding Number 2008-01 Township Response, continued

 - b.
-The Ohio Township Handbook gives no guidance to classify "01-B" appropriation codes as general government as opposed to Conservation Recreation.
+The Ohio Township Handbook gives no guidance to classify "01-B" appropriation codes as general government as opposed to conservation recreation.
 The Jerome Township Hall is the Township's Recreation Center.
 The building was built for that purpose and used outside funding for that purpose.
 As such expenditures were placed in this financial report caption.
 In addition several expenditure codes that are prone to be allocated expenditures of a capital nature were reclassified to "capital outlay" verses its designated appropriation category.
 While the majority of the expenses in these accounts are long term assets, the Fiscal Officer believes it misrepresents the amount of taxpayers' monies being spent in areas such as Parks and Recreation and Cemeteries as reported in the Statement of Activities. - c.
 The Ohio Township Handbook gives no guidance to classify 04-A-04 "Tools and Equipment" as a capital outlay appropriation category as opposed to a public works appropriation category.
-Classification as capital outlay understates the amounts being reported as spent for the public works of the community in the Statement of Activities. - d.
+Classification as capital outlay understates amounts being reported as spent for the public works of the community in the Statement of Activities. - d.
 The Ohio Township Handbook gives no guidance to classify 10-A-08 "Tools and Equipment" as a capital outlay appropriation category as opposed to a public safety appropriation category.
-Classification as capital outlay understates the amounts being reported as spent on public safety in the Statement of Activities. - e.
+Classification as capital outlay understates amounts being reported as spent on public safety in the Statement of Activities. - e.
+While capital in nature, the \$100,000 spent from the Capital Improvement Fund allocated to 21-A-02 was for the purchase of Self Contained Breathing Apparatus for the Fire Division.
+By classifying this expenditure as capital outlay it understates amounts spent on public safety as reported in the Statement of Activities. - f.
+The reclassification of revenue code 05-C Sale of lots for the cemeteries is in direct contrast to the finding of the previous auditors who reclassified this account to licenses, permits and fees for the 2005 and 2006 audits.
+This once more illustrates the Fiscal Officers frustration in not receiving any guidance as to the proper financial report classifications.
 The Ohio Township Handbook gives no guidance to classify 05-A-05 "Improvement of Sites" as a capital outlay appropriation category as opposed to a health appropriation category.
-Classification as capital outlay understates the amounts being reported as spent on public health in the Statement of Activities.
+Classification as capital outlay understates amounts being reported as spent on public health in the Statement of Activities. - g.
+The Zoning Fund was in receipt of \$27,995 from a developer who applied for a Planned Unit Development rezoning.
+Due to the large amount of legal costs incurred by the Township, the Developer agreed to reimburse the Township for the amount of legal fees incurred related to this filing.
+This amount did not represent payment for a license, a permit, or any established fee of the Township.
+As such should remain classified as a miscellaneous receipt as opposed to revenue from licenses, permits and fees.